serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/RowFieldsBase/GetFieldsByAttribute.md

 | parameter | description |
 | --- | --- |
 | attrType | Type of the attribute. |

+## Return Value

+The fields that have an attribute of the specified type.

 ## See Also